Sustainability at Xbrane

 • Work on the design of a new office and laboratory continued focusing on the working environment and sustainability.

 • The materiality analysis continued, with a risk analysis for Xbrane’s four focus areas and activities and goals for each focus area being developed.

 • Performance management and the remuneration structure have been reviewed and a new format for performance management has been launched.
 An updated remuneration structure has been implemented to meet Xbrane’s employees’ expectations.

-• A follow-up of the employees’ experience of the company and working conditions was done on a monthly basis through an established satisfaction survey.
+• Employees’ experience of the company and working conditions was monitored on a monthly basis through an established satisfaction survey.
 The survey identifies positive and negative factors that employees experience and the results are reported on an ongoing basis to management, the board and employees.

-• To continue focusing on sustainability within the company, training all the employees has begun, and will continue in 2021.
+• To continue focusing on sustainability at the company, full employee training has begun, and will continue in 2021.